Mário Zagallo: Managerial career

 He then returned to the Brazilian national team as a coordinator and assistant coach, and helped the side win the 1994 FIFA World Cup while serving in those roles.

-Once again, he was given to manage the Brazilian national team for the 1998 FIFA World Cup.
-Brazil reached the final but due to Ronaldo's sudden injury, they lost to the host nation France 3–0.
+Following Brazil's World Cup title victory, Zagallo was once again given the opportunity to manage the Brazilian national team.
+In June 1997, Brazil finished in second place behind England in the friendly 1997 Tournoi de France, a warm-up tournament ahead of the World Cup the following year.
+Although the Brazilian team were not favourites to win the 1997 Copa América later that month, they ended up lifting the title, defeating hosts Bolivia 3–1 in the final.
+After the match, Zagallo is remembered for his emotional outburst into the television cameras, his face red as a result of the altitude in La Paz, stating: "You're going to have to put up with me!"
+Later that year he also won the Confederations Cup with Brazil, defeating Australia 6–0 in the final.
+At the 1998 FIFA World Cup the following year (Brazil had automatically qualified at the time as the defending champions), Brazil reached the final, but they lost to the host nation France 3–0.

 In November 2002, Zagallo came out of retirement to coach Brazil again, following Luiz Felipe Scolari's exit after winning that year's World Cup.
 On 20 November, in his only game, the team won 3–2 in a friendly away to South Korea.